 Sidney Hopcroft is a thirty-something, middle-class businessman who appears to own a chain of stores, and later a number of apartment buildings.
 However, the precise nature of his business is never fully explained.
-Initially portrayed… (read full character analysis)
+Initially portrayed… read analysis of Sidney Hopcroft

 Jane Hopcroft is Sidney Hopcroft’s long-suffering wife.
-Obsessed with cleaning her house (and, at times, cleaning other people’s houses), she lacks much of a sense of empathy or understanding for other people’s thoughts and… (read full character analysis)
+Obsessed with cleaning her house (and, at times, cleaning other people’s houses), she lacks much of a sense of empathy or understanding for other people’s thoughts and… read analysis of Jane Hopcroft

 Ronald Brewster-Wright is a local banker who, as the play begins, is seen by his friends and peers as an impressive, successful man whose favor is always worth currying.
-Over the course of the play… (read full character analysis)
+Over the course of the play… read analysis of Ronald Brewster-Wright

 Marion Brewster-Wright is, along with Jane Hopcroft, the character with the fewest number of lines in the play.
 However, it’s clear from the beginning that she’s an uncomfortable, frequently insecure woman.
-As the wife… (read full character analysis)
+As the wife… read analysis of Marion Brewster-Wright